ssgreg/zerodt/README.md

-# zerodt
+# ZeroDT
-Zero downtime and graceful shutdown in one line of code
+Zero downtime restart and graceful shutdown in one line of code

 - TODO: errors in a separate channel
 - TODO: prestart handler